This course allows you to study at a study centre close to where you live or work.

-Depending on the study centre, teaching methods include a mixture of lectures, seminars and ‘surgeries’.
-You will spend significant amounts of time in independent preparation and assignments.
+Depending on the study centre, teaching methods include a mixture of lectures, seminars, and ‘surgeries’.
+You'll spend significant amounts of time in independent preparation and assignments.

 Your progress will be assessed by written exams, case studies, assignments, and reports, which will take place at your chosen study centre.